enyeartc/Spice_Sales/README.md

 #### Ingredients
 \'1 head of garlic, 3 cloves sliced, remaining head halved crosswise\', \'6 scallions, trimmed, 2 cut into 2" pieces, 4 thinly sliced\', \'1 5" piece peeled fresh ginger, cut into matchstick-size pieces\', \'1/2 lemon\', \'4 4-ounce black cod fillets, skin on\', \'1 tablespoon vegetable oil\', \'Kosher salt\', \'2 tablespoons reduced-sodium soy sauce\', \'2 green Thai chiles or 1 serrano chile, thinly sliced\', \'1 tablespoon chopped fresh cilantro\'

 As explained in the process below, to work with this data I took the ingredients listed above, and removed all words that were not in the spice list.
-So based in the previous recipe you would only get the following ingredients for this recipe.
+For example the previous recipe you would only get the following ingredients for this recipe.

 'garlic', 'cloves', 'scallions', 'ginger', 'green', 'chiles', 'serrano', 'chile'